rebcabin/rebcabin.github.io/LambdaThePynultimateImperative002.md

 +++

 Some syntactical help for anonymous procedures.
-Default parameter list is empty and default parent environment is the unique global environment $\Gamma{}\Pi$.
+Default parameter list is empty and default environment is the unique global environment $\Gamma{}\Pi$.

 ```{code-cell} ipython3
 def Λ(body: FunctionType,